-Springs Academy is a six-part lecture series on Florida’s freshwater resources and springs.
-Each class is specifically tailored to you, our audience, to make learning about them quick and easy so you’re ready to hit the ground running as a springs expert!
+Springs Academy is a lecture series on Florida’s freshwater resources and springs.
+Each class is tailored to make learning quick and easy so you’re ready to hit the ground running as a springs expert.

 We are currently taking a break from our typical Springs Academy lecture series in order to go more in-depth into specific areas of interest.
 A Deep Dive!

 Recorded videos of these lectures will be posted here within one week following the live presentation

 September 1st, 2021 12:00PM - 1:00PM EST:

 "The legacy of Howard T. Odum" with Dr. Robert Knight

 Systems ecologist and namesake of the Howard T. Odum Florida Springs Institute, Dr. Odum was a pioneer in ecosystems ecology.
 Howard T. Odum’s study of Silver Springs, published in 1957, was the first complete analysis of a natural ecosystem.
 This Springs Academy: Deep Dive will describe the life, the work, and the legacy of an ecological legend.
 This lecture will be given by Dr. Robert Knight, a student of Dr. Odum and executive director of the Howard T. Odum Florida Springs Institute.
 A birthday celebration not to be missed!

 July 20th, 2021 12:00PM - 1:00PM EST:

 "Sustaining the Suwannee: A Journalistic Expedition of the Suwannee River" with Joshua Baker